Afro-Eurasia: Future

 Paleogeologist Ronald Blakey has described the next 15 to 100 million years of tectonic development as fairly settled and predictable.
 In that time, Africa is expected to continue drifting northward.
 It will close the Strait of Gibraltar, quickly evaporating the Mediterranean Sea.
 No supercontinent will form within the settled time frame, however, and the geologic record is full of unexpected shifts in tectonic activity that make further projections "very, very speculative".
 Three possibilities are known as Novopangaea, Amasia, and Pangaea Proxima.
 In the first two, the Pacific closes and Africa remains fused to Eurasia, but Eurasia itself splits as Africa and Europe spin towards the west; in the last, the trio spin eastward together as the Atlantic closes, creating land borders with the Americas.

 Extreme points

-This is a list of the points that are farther north, south, east or west than any other location on Afro-Eurasia.
+This is a list of the points that are farther north, south, east or west than any other location as well as the highest and lowest elevations on Afro-Eurasia.